CostiCatargiu/AllYoloModels/README.md

 ## Features

-- 🚀 Clone and prepare the setup for want model you want in just a line of code using **DownloadModel.sh**
+- ⬇️ Clone/Reclone and prepare the setup for which model you want in just a line of code using **DownloadModel.sh**
-- 🔒 Secure encryption
+- 🔧 **YoloModelsEval.sh**, **YoloModelsInference.sh** and **YoloModelsTrain.sh** offer the possibility to select which model you want to use for performing training, inference, or evaluation tasks.
-- 🎨 Beautiful user interface
+- 📈  Experimental results are stored in an ergonomic way, allowing for easy comparison between different models.
 ## Usage